 Unfortunately, on the company websites of many CRMs, videos labeled “demo” are often filled with flashy graphics, uplifting music and vague promises — they’re essentially just advertisements.
 If you can’t find genuine demos to help with your decision making, keep in mind that many CRMs offer free accounts for a limited number of users.
 Their hope is that you’ll upgrade to a full plan.
 Your objective should be to try to experience firsthand some of the strengths — or weaknesses — of the CRM before taking the plunge.

 Turning untapped opportunities into conversions

 CRMs can provide insight into social media monitoring, measuring your organization’s performance, and — perhaps, most importantly — boosting your sales.
 Picking the right solution for your organization, however, involves juggling competing goals from different organizational departments, weighing costs and committing to an IT solution that’ll probably be around at least a few years.
-Implementing a CRM involves a few more hurdles that you’ll have to jump over, such as customizing and integrating it.
+Implementing a CRM involves a few more hurdles that you’ll have to jump over, such as customizing your CRM software and integrating it.
 But once it’s up and running, and you’ve automated as many tasks as you can and tweaked it just right, your salespeople will appreciate it — because most of them probably just want a simple, strong solution that supports them doing what they’re great at: selling.